Panarin, Zibanejad help Rangers beat Canucks 6-4 - WHIZ News

 Zibanejad tied it 59 seconds later with his team-leading 28th as he faked a shot to get Silovs to move, then blasted a wrister past the rookie .
 It gave Zibanejad six goals during a five-game scoring streak.

+“I got some pretty good speed coming down and try to freeze him and just try to pump fake and see what he gives me,” Zibanejad said.
+“I’ve done that a couple of times before so I don’t know if he bit on the pump fake and I saw opening between his legs there and tried to put it five-hole and it went in.”

-New York took its first lead of the night at 7:03 when an unmanned Panarin got a pass from Jimmy Vesey and snapped a blistering shot that Silovs caught a piece of, but the puck bounced in.
+New York took its first lead of the night at 7:03 when Panarin snapped a blistering shot that Silovs caught a piece of, but the puck bounced in.

-Vancouver capitalized on a power play with 7:15 left in the opening period as Shesterkin lost his stick and Miller sent a snap shot sailing into the net for his 19th.
+Vancouver capitalized on a power play with 7:15 left in the opening period as Shesterkin lost his stick and Miller sent a snap shot sailing into the net for his 19th to tie it 2-2.

-Panarin gave the Rangers the lead for good as he tipped a Niko Mikkola’s long shot past Silovs from the low slot for his 20th with 4:24 left in the first.
+Panarin tipped Niko Mikkola’s long shot past Silovs for his 20th with 4:24 left in the first to regain the Rangers’ lead.

-New York pushed its lead to 4-2 at 50 seconds into the second as Kreider got a pass across the slot from Zibanejad and tapped the puck into the open net.
+New York pushed its lead to 4-2 at 50 seconds into the second as Kreider tapped a pass across the slot from Zibanejad into the open net.

 Kuzmenko used some dazzling stick work to get around Rangers defenseman Adam Fox, but his ensuing shot pinged off the crossbar.
 Garland picked up the errant puck and sent a backhanded shot past Shesterkin at 9:26 to pull the Canucks within one.